invana/web-parsers/README.md

 # Extraction Engine

-Extract data as json from html web pages using YAML configurations
+Convert HTML data into cleaned JSON  using YAML configurations

 ## How to install
 ```bash